Voice-tracking: Variations

-In some cases, voice-tracking is done in order to give station employees the flexibility to carry out other responsibilities.
+In some cases, voice-tracking is done to give station employees the flexibility to carry out other responsibilities.
 For example, a DJ may also have managerial duties as a program director or general manager.
-Voice-tracking allows that person to record a three-hour air shift in under a half-hour, freeing them up to do office work.
+Voice-tracking allows that person to record a three-hour air shift in considerably less time, freeing them up to do office work.
 Alternatively, a popular live weekday morning host can record voice tracks throughout the week for a Saturday show, allowing them to be on the air six days a week without extra physical presence each Saturday.

 Companies housing more than one station can use the technique to stretch out their air staff.
 For example, the live midday disc jockey on a country station can then record voice tracks for the overnight shift of the sister rock station (often using a different name).

 Some "cyber jocks" provide voice-tracking services for several different radio syndication stations (and in several radio formats), sometimes affiliates located hundreds of miles away from each other that are all part of a radio network.

 One notorious form of voice-tracking involves using out-of-market talent.
 In this form, the station contracts with a disc jockey in another city (often employed by the same corporation, but sometimes as a freelancer).
 The outsider will add local color using information provided by the station and news stories gleaned from newspapers available on the Internet.
 The recorded voice tracks are then sent to the station.
 DJs of this style often make a point of trying to sound as local as possible, sometimes going so far as falsely claiming to have visited a local landmark or attended a station's promotional event.
 However, sometimes the DJ has actually been to the location, or monitored the event online and can speak with knowledge about it without making a claim to having been there that day, although it may be implied.